Updated on: October 1, 2024

 10. Bitwarden — Open-Source Password Management

-Bitwarden is a secure open-source password manager with all of the features I expect to see in a premium product.
-That said, Bitwarden doesn’t offer the same ease of use as other premium password managers.
+Bitwarden is a secure open-source password manager with all the features I expect to see in a premium product.
+Though it does have a Windows app, Bitwarden isn’t as easy to use as other premium password managers.
 When I tried to import my passwords from another password manager, I found the interface on Windows wasn’t that intuitive compared to Dashlane’s.

 Nonetheless, my passwords synced easily between my devices, and the auto-fill feature worked well.